College Placement Test

 Students must also provide their Student Identification Number.

-Placement testing is held in the Testing Center, located in portable M1.
-Park in lots E and F which are close to the portables.
+Placement testing is held in the Testing Center, located building 22, room 201.
 Parking is free.
 Test sessions average about 2 hours in length, and all testing materials are provided by the Testing Center.
 No calculators are allowed.
 Child care is not available and children are not allowed in the test session.